Long-reigning British and Thai monarchs shared a bond

 Accompanied by the Thai king, Elizabeth rode in a vintage yellow Daimler, which was soon weighed down with flowers and gifts from members of the public.

-She attended a dinner reception at Bangkok's Grand Palace and had a walk about Chulalongkorn University
+She attended a dinner reception at Bangkok's Grand Palace and an Anglican church service.

 After receiving a key to Bangkok, the British royals also visited Ayuthaya -- the former capital of what was once called Siam, now Thailand -- where they toured the Bang Pa-In Palace.